Revised August 18, 2016; revised April 25, 2019; April 22, 2022

-2. Here are two key points that should be the basis of defining the terms:
+2. Here are two key points that should be the basis for defining the terms:

 - The word Buddha comes from “bhava” + “uddha“; here, “bhava” means “existence (in the 31 realms)” and “uddha” means “removal”.
 Therefore, Buddha is one who figured out how to stop the rebirth process and thus end future suffering.